Frequently Asked Questions About Blepharoplasty

 8. When will I be able to see the results?

-You should be able to see a definite difference after the swelling goes down,but this won't be for several days.
-You will need to sleep with your head and shoulders elevated (on two to three pillows) to minimize swelling.
+You should be able to see a definite difference once the swelling goes down, but this won't be for several days.

 Back to Top